Anti-Iranian sentiment: Suppression of Iranian languages

-Shia Islam and Iranians
+After Safavid conversion of Iran to Shia Islam

 Predominantly-Shia Islamic Iran has always exhibited a sympathetic side for Ali (the cousin and son-in-law of Muhammad) and his progeny.
 Even when Persia was largely Sunni, that was still evident, as can be seen from the writings remaining from that era.
 Rumi for example praises Ali in a section entitled "Learn from ʻAli".
 It recounts Ali's explanation as to why he declined to kill someone who had spit in his face as ʻAli was defeating him in battle.
 Persian literature in praise of Ali's progeny is quite ubiquitous and abundant.
 These all stem from numerous traditions regarding Ali's favor of Persians being as equals to Arabs.

 Several early Shiite sources speak of a dispute arising between an Arab and an Iranian woman.
 Referring the case to ʻAli for arbitration, ʻAli reportedly did not allow any discrimination between the two to take place.
 His judgment thus invited the protest of the Arab woman.
 Thereupon, ʻAli replied, "In the Qurʼan, I did not find the progeny of Ishmael (the Arabs) to be any higher than the Iranians."

 In another such tradition, Ali was once reciting a sermon in the city of Kufah, when Ash'as ibn Qays, a commander in the Arab army protested, "Amir-al-Momeneen!
 These Iranians are excelling the Arabs right in front of your eyes and you are doing nothing about it!"
 He then roared, "I will show them who the Arabs are!"
 Ali immediately retorted, "While fat Arabs rest in soft beds, the Iranians work hard on the hottest days to please God with their efforts.
 And what do these Arabs want from me?
 To ostracize the Iranians and become an oppressor!
 I swear by the God that splits the nucleus and creates Man, I heard the prophet once say, just as you strike the Iranians with your swords in the name of Islam, so will the Iranians one day strike you back the same way for Islam."